The Primary Stroke Center

 - Fully functioning operating room

-- CT imaging
+- MRI and CT Imaging

 - Ability to complete initial lab tests, ECG and chest x-rays

-- Ability to administer intravenous thrombolytic therapy
+- Ability to administer intravenous thrombolytic therapy (clot-busting medication)

 Here for You In the Aftermath